Families of Military Officers Detained Over Alleged Coup Plot Break Silence, Speak

 "If not for anything, the children of some of them are still young.
 Please forgive us.
 We believe they must have learnt their lessons."

-Major Bashir Galma (retd), who took part in the 1983 coup, described coup plotting as a “risky venture.”
-He recalled:
+Meanwhile, retired Major Bashir Galma, who took part in the 1983 coup, described plotting any takeover as a 'risky venture' and recalled:

 “It is a risky venture.
-There is no job that doesn’t have its occupational hazard.
+There is no job that doesn’t have its occupational hazards.
 We were lucky.
-We did it and it went through.
+We did it, and it went through.
 That was December 31, 1983.

 Read also